ClarkFieseln/IPRadar2ForLinux/READ_ME.txt

        GitHub: https://github.com/ClarkFieseln/IPRadar2_for_Linux
        CodeProject: https://www.codeproject.com/Articles/5269206/IP-Radar-2
    Open PyCharm, press the button New Project -> select the location of the folder to place your new project.
-   (leave the default path to the virtual enviroment, which is inside your project folder (the new folder is called venv)).
+   (leave the default path to the virtual environment, which is inside your project folder (the new folder is called venv)).
-   Select Python39 or greater as the Base interpreter (a different interpeter may be selected, but you may need to adapt the dependencies later).
+   Select Python39 or greater as the Base interpreter (a different interpreter may be selected, but you may need to adapt the dependencies later).
    Don't inherit global site-packages, I think it is cleaner if we only depend on the things we really need.
-   We also don't need to make this new enviroment be available to all projects.
+   We also don't need to make this new environment be available to all projects.

    DEPRECATED?: You then get a Warning Message telling you that the "Directory is Not Empty" -> select "Create from Existing Sources"  (an .idea folder is created).
    Copy the contents of the folder with the sources copied in a previous step.